Muhsin Ibrahim

 “Faɗa da aljani ba riba”

-If indeed Kwankwaso was ‘aljani’, as you (plural) put it, why was he defeated at the polls in 2003 by Shekarau, and his anointed candidate, Garba Bichi too lost to the same man in 2007?
-Even the legendary Greek figure, Achilles was not unconquerable.
+If indeed Kwankwaso was ‘aljani’, as you (plural) put it, why was he defeated at the polls in 2003 by Shekarau, and his anointed candidate, Garba Bichi, too lost to the same man in 2007?
+Even the legendary Greek figure, Achilles, was not unconquerable.
 That is why he was killed by an ordinary arrow.
-Kwankwaso too is after all beatable.
-Ganduje may and can also defeat him.
+Kwankwaso, too, is, after all, beatable.
+Ganduje may also defeat him.

 I am not disparaging Madugu, far from it.
-But I am just realistic as I usually am.
+But I am just as realistic as usual.
 Kwankwaso is not that indomitable, please understand that.
-Ganduje holds the power of incumbency, and that's already at work as we have started seeing that 34 out of the 40 members of Kano House of Assembly dropped their symbolic red caps to register their allegiance to him.
+Ganduje holds the power of incumbency, and that’s already at work, as we have started seeing 34 of the 40 members of the Kano House of Assembly drop their symbolic red caps to register their allegiance to him.
 Thus, the best thing for the duo and, of course, for the state, is reconciliation.
 They should act gentlemanly and shame their meddlers who profit from the tussle.

 Is President Buhari involved?

-No, not in anyway.
-He has however been so brazenly criticised and made a scapegoat by the fanatical Kwankwaso followings.
+No, not in any way.
+He has, however, been so brazenly criticised and made a scapegoat by the fanatical Kwankwaso followers.
 My immediate younger brother is one of them.
 That is very wrong, heedless and uncalled for.
-PMB has no hands in Kano politics; he just cannot have, for he would not profit from anything.
+PMB has no hands in Kano politics; he just cannot have it, for he would not profit from it.
 He also did not stop Kwankwaso from becoming the president.
 It is not his time now, and perhaps forever.
 Who knows?
 Buhari too tried thrice before he finally succeeded.

 God bless my state, Kano and my country, Nigeria – amin.